LuaMartz/LuaMartz/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Luisa Maria Martinez Ramirez
 ====================================================================================================================================================

-Web Developer and Designer, Digital Animator and Marketer
+A passionate web developer and desifner, digital animator and marketer from Colombia
 ---------------------------------------------------------

 👋 Welcome to my GitHub profile!
 I'm Luisa, a passionate web developer and designer, digital animator, and marketer student.